 A medical assistant is a healthcare worker that performs essential clinical and administrative duties in healthcare settings like hospitals or private clinics.
 Although medical assistants generally complete a training program, it is also possible to become one through on-the-job training.

-One thing to keep in mind is that some states (like Washington and South Dakota) require medical assistants to complete a program and earn a certification in order to work.
+One thing to keep in mind is that Washington state requires medical assistants to complete a program and earn a certification in order to work.
 In addition, some workplaces may require their employees to hold a medical assistant certification.

 This article will go over what on-the-job training for medical assistants is and the best ways to search for these kinds of positions.

 Yes!
 On-the-job training for medical assistants exists.
 This is possible because there are few medical assistant education requirements outside of having a high school diploma or GED.

 In many cases, employers may need to hire more medical assistants to handle their daily volume of patients.
 There may not be enough medical assistants who have completed training programs or have earned a certification.

 In these situations, employers may choose to hire applicants with no prior medical assistant experience, with the intention of providing them with on-the-job training.
 This can be convenient because it allows the employer to specifically train their medical assistants to work in their particular facility and understand medical assistant terminology.

 In addition, on-the-job training is a practical way to learn how to be a medical assistant because it provides you with valuable hands-on experience in the place you want to work at.

 It is also worth noting that medical assistants are in high demand as healthcare facilities are often busy with high workloads and patient volumes.
 According to the U.S. Bureau of Labor Statistics, medical assistant jobs are expected to grow by 16% over the next decade, which is much faster than the average outlook for all jobs in the nation.

 Where to Find On-the-Job Training for Medical Assisting